While there are many conflicting statements out there on the topic, here's our expert's take and a few resources to inform yourself below:

 - If You Accept Science, You Accept Roundup Does Not Cause Cancer.
 This is the title of an article written by the American Council on Science and Health.

 …and the list goes on and on!
-There is so much information available that the waters are very clouded.
 There are very intelligent and passionate people on both sides of this topic.

 If this article was useful to you, read some others similar to it:

 - How Do I Know if I Need Mosquito Control?

 - 8 Things to Know Before Hiring a Lawn Care Company